Defra-Data-Science-Centre-of-Excellence/elmo-geo/notebooks/ingestion/readme.md

 # Ingest

 ## Method
-1. `01_identify`, Identify datasets, manually adding the "dataset" to `data/catalogue.json`.
+- (work in progress) `01_identify`, Identify datasets, manually adding the "dataset" to `data/catalogue.json`.
-2. `02_convert`, Convert datasets to be easily access by spark, partitioning large datasets approriately.
+- `02_convert`, Convert datasets to be easily access by spark, partitioning large datasets approriately.
-3. `03_lookup`, Spatially join with parcels, using distance, KNN, and metrics if declared in dataset, saving just lookup tables.
+- (work in progress) `03_lookup`, Spatially join with parcels, using distance, KNN, and metrics if declared in dataset, saving just lookup tables.
+- (work in progress) `00_data_listing`, is a tool used to see potential datasets available.

 ## Data Sources
 A list of places that have been used to identify datasets.